 The Polish Partitions were a series of three territorial seizures of Polish-Lithuanian land between 1772 and 1795 by neighbouring powers - The Kingdom of Austria, The Kingdom of Prussia and The Russian Empire.
 While the Poles famously resisted every time, their territory gradually became smaller and smaller.
 Eventually, in 1795, Poland would be completely wiped off the map and wouldn't exist as a country at all for about 123 years!
 We'll talk about what happened afterwards, later on....

 The history behind the Partitions is a reflection of the geopolitical power dynamics that have existed from the early Middle Ages right up to current times.
 Poland has literally been in the middle of European power politics since becoming a self-declared sovereign state.
 The influence of its various neighbours and the fluctuations of its borders have contributed to the country's regional cultural nuances.
 It also continues to fuel the political ideology of many Polish nationalists who view Poland in an endless struggle for independence.

-The Long & Complex History of Polish BordersLike many other nations in Europe, the borders of Europe have changed more times than costume changes in a Broadway musical.
+The Long & Complex History of Polish BordersLike many other nations in Europe, the borders of Europe have changed more times than Michael Jackson's facial structure.
 But few nation-states have been as dynamic in their border fluctuations as the lands known as 'Polenia' or 'Polska' (for the sake of this article, we'll refer to it as 'Poland').